5 from 35 votes

 cookie dough folded around cream cheese.

-1. MAKE COOKIE DOUGH.
-In a large mixing bowl, beat together 1 box of strawberry cake mix, 2 large eggs, and 1 stick of softened butter until smooth.
-Fold in ½ cup of white chocolate chips and 1 cup of diced strawberries.
-Refrigerate dough until ready to bake.
+1. Make the cookie dough: In a large mixing bowl, beat together 1 box strawberry cake mix, 2 large eggs, and 1 stick softened butter until smooth and well combined.
+Gently fold in ½ cup white chocolate chips and 1 cup diced strawberries.
+Tip: Pat strawberries dry with a paper towel to reduce excess moisture.
+Cover the dough and refrigerate until ready to assemble.

 strawberry cheesecake cookie broken in half.